Cooking oil evaporating - familyguidecentral.com

 What causes oil to evaporate?

-Generally speaking, the main reason why oil, or any other liquids for that matter, evaporates is due to kinetic energy.
+The main reason why oil, or any other liquids for that matter, evaporates is due to kinetic energy.

 Think about molecules.
 It’s always moving even within oil.
 Now, the degree of evaporation is mainly a result of the distribution of speeds that a molecule inside a substance like oil has.